DefinitelyRus/CS-SiteDetailsOOP/README.md

 # InfoApp
 This app is made to display the About Us, Rules, and Rating sections of a would-be restaurant.
 It features a simple and easy-to-use UI with very little setup required (not yet implemented).

+## Hardware and Software requirements
+**There are no definitive minimum spec requirements to run this project.
+The listed specs are NOT the required specs.** However, this project was made and tested on Windows 10 Home Single-language v21H2 64-bit running on the specs listed below.
+- AMD Ryzen 7 4800H 8-core
+- RTX 3050 Mobile 4GB vRAM
+- 8GB dRAM

+**Any modern machine, even of much lower spec, can run this project**, as long as the OS matches or is newer than Windows 10 v21H2.
+Even then, it could be assumed that this project will also run just fine on Windows 7 and most versions succeeding it, including Windows 11.
+Linux and MacOS emulation compatibility is not guaranteed.

+**TL;DR**: If your device is running Windows 8 or newer, you can run this program... probably.

 ## Setup process
-As of version 1.0.0-beta, the app only runs in-IDE using Visual Studio 2022 with .NET Core 6.0 package installed. **If you don't already have these installed**, see [the official installation tutorial for Visual Studio 2022](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022) and [the official installation tutorial for .NET Core 6.0](https://docs.microsoft.com/en-us/dotnet/core/install/windows?tabs=net60#install-with-visual-studio) for more info about that.
+As of version 1.0.1-beta, the app only runs in-IDE using Visual Studio 2022 with .NET Core 6.0 package installed. **If you don't already have these installed**, see [the official installation tutorial for Visual Studio 2022](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022) and [the official installation tutorial for .NET Core 6.0](https://docs.microsoft.com/en-us/dotnet/core/install/windows?tabs=net60#install-with-visual-studio) for more info about that.

 1. **Go to [the releases page](https://github.com/DefinitelyRus/CS-SiteDetailsOOP/releases)** and look for the latest version.